Expert Reviews – Tanzania

 Tanzania – Classic African Safari Destination

-With its abundant wildlife, excellent species diversity and evocative acacia- and baobab-studded landscapes, Tanzania is one of Africa's most rewarding safari destinations.
-Most of the country's main parks are easily accessible via paved roads or regular flights, and have a good range of facilities.
-The political situation is generally stable and Tanzanians have a well-deserved reputation for the warm welcome they extend to visitors.
+Few areas of the continent offer the amount, variety and accessibility of wildlife that Tanzania does, against such a scenic backdrop.
+Wildlife is abundant, species diversity excellent, and evocative acacia- and baobab-studded landscapes provide a wonderful setting.
+Most of Tanzania’s parks are easily accessible via decent roads or regular flights, the political situation is generally stable and Tanzanians have a well-deserved reputation for the warm welcome they extend to visitors.

 Tim is a travel writer who has covered 10 African countries for Lonely Planet's Africa, East Africa and West Africa guidebooks.